 A flat roof is guaranteed to last between 10 and 20 years, depending on the type of roof you choose.
 Most roofing systems, including asphalt, felt, fiberglass, and liquid, can go up to 30 years, with a chance of getting up to 40 years when well maintained.

-PVC membrane and TPO membrane last about 25 years, while the EPDM roofing system can last more than 30 years.
-If you want something more appealing with higher longevity, consider metal roofing.
+PVC membrane and TPO membrane last about 25 years, while the EPDM and liquid roofing systems can last more than 30 years.
+If you want something with higher longevity, consider metal roofing.
 A flat or low slope standing seam metal roof can extend to 50 years when well maintained.

 Take a look at the various types of flat roof guarantee you can expect when buying a new roof.